 3. Build a Community

 While I do promote the use of social media to build your audience, nothing is more powerful than your email list.
 That’s where the real gold is.
 Why?
 Because you own those names.
 On social media, you don’t.
 Email also gives you the opportunity to connect directly with your followers.
+Even when emailing on personal topics, your email signature is a great place to link to your website and remind people about your art business.

 Note: ETChster websites give you the email addresses of those that use your contact form, unlike social media platforms.